Romsey (UK Parliament constituency): History

 The constituency was created in 1983 from parts of the seats of Eastleigh and New Forest.
 It was originally named Romsey and Waterside and included areas such as Hythe and Fawley on the west side of Southampton Water.
-In 1997 it lost the Waterside area and gained the Bassett Ward of the City of Southampton, and new territory in the north of the Test Valley district, and was consequently renamed to just Romsey.
+In 1997 it lost the Waterside area and gained the Bassett Ward of the City of Southampton, and new territory in the Test Valley district, to the north of Romsey, and was consequently renamed to just Romsey.
 The first MP, Michael Colvin, held the constituency from its creation until his death in 2000.
 This led to a by-election, which was won by Liberal Democrat Sandra Gidley, who held the seat in the two subsequent General Elections.

 Following their review of parliamentary representation in Hampshire, the Boundary Commission for England created a modified Romsey constituency called Romsey and Southampton North, to reflect the fact that two wards of Southampton form part of the constituency (though one ward had in fact formed part of the constituency since 1997).

 Sandra Gidley lost to the Conservatives in the 2010 general election when she contested the new seat.
 She was succeeded by Caroline Nokes.